KEC International

 KEC International Limited (Kamani Engineering Corporation) is an Indian multinational company and also India's second largest manufacturer of electric power transmission towers and one of the largest Power transmission, Engineering, Procurement and Construction (EPC) companies in the world.
-It is headquartered in Mumbai, India and is part of the ₹255 billion RPG Group, engaged in EPC works for Power Transmission, Distribution, Railways, Cables, Solar, Civil and Smart Infrastructure.
+It is headquartered in Mumbai, India and is part of the ₹255 billion RPG Group, engaged in EPC works for power transmission, distribution, railways, cables, solar, civil and smart Infrastructure.
 It has operations in the regions of India, SAARC, EAP, Africa, Middle East, and the Americas.

 History

-Ramjibhai Kamani founded Kamani Engineering Corporation (now KEC International) on 7 May 1945 which became the first electric power transmission company in Asia and a pioneer in the field of electric power transmission and railway electrification.
-In 1950, the company received an order from the Indian government to supply transmission towers for the prestigious Bhakra Nangal Dam project and a steel tower fabrication plant was established in Bombay in partnership with R. Foures, France.
+Ramjibhai Kamani founded Kamani Engineering Corporation (now KEC International) on 7 May 1945 which became the first electric power transmission company in Asia.
+It was engaged in the field of electric power transmission and railway electrification.
+In 1950, the company received an order from the Indian government to supply transmission towers for the Bhakra Nangal Dam project and a steel tower fabrication plant was established in Bombay in partnership with R. Foures, France.
 This was augmented by a second unit in Jaipur, Rajasthan and by 1967, KEC was supplying three-fifths of India's demand for transmission towers.

 By the 1970s, KEC had carried out turnkey power transmission projects in Iran, Iraq, Kuwait, Saudi Arabia, Sudan, Egypt, Nigeria, Algeria, Mauritius, Indonesia, Malaysia, Thailand, The Philippines, Australia, New Zealand, Brazil, the United States, and Canada.
 With eighty percent of its turnover of almost ₹800 million being earned through exports, KEC soon became the largest manufacturer of transmission towers in India and the second largest in the world, next in rank to SAE of Italy.

-On 18 March 2005, KEC International Limited was incorporated in the Ministry of Corporate Affairs, India.

-Future Projects

-KEC International Ltd, the flagship company of the RPG Group, on Saturday said it has bagged orders worth Rs 1,520 crore across various business verticals.